masumndc1/ansible-role-packer-incus/README.md

 This is an ansible role.
 This role will build alma8, alma9, ubuntu 20, ubuntu 22, ubuntu 24, opensuse tumbleweed incus images by packer.

+This images will have:
+  - an pre-defined user installed,
-This images will have an pre-defined user, sudo right to that user, add public key of that user in ssh folder, and ssh service running.
+  - sudo right to that user,
+  - add public key of that user in ssh folder,
+  - and ssh service running.

 ## usages:
 Add this role with your image builde server.